Claude Opus 4.5Batch 1

 3. 3Blocking on Y wastes the inferential power of X

-He applied this to protein synthesis: "Don't worry about the energy, energy will look after itself; the important thing is how do you get everything in the correct order?"
+He applied this to synthesis: "Don't worry about the energy, energy will look after itself; the important thing is how do you get everything in the correct order?"
 This strategic neglect of tractable-but-secondary problems focused attention on the genuinely hard question (the code).

 3. Dimensional Reduction as Cognitive Strategy

 "It is the reduction of biology to one dimension in terms of information that is the absolute crucial step.
 Biology... had been three-dimensional, and a lot of people wanted it four-dimensional.
-But the whole idea that you could reduce it to one dimension is a very powerful idea... it makes the disentangling of everything so much easier to understand, makes copying easy to understand, makes expression easy to understand, makes the mapping easy to understand, and makes mutation easy to understand."
+But the whole idea that you could reduce it to one dimension is a very powerful idea... it makes the disentangling of everything so much easier to understand, makes copying easy to understand, makes expression easy to understand, makes the mapping easy to understand, and makes easy to understand."

 The experimental consequence: One-dimensional sequences can be systematically searched.
-Mutations can be mapped.
-Recombination has a simple interpretation.
+Mutations can be mapped. has a simple interpretation.
 The experimental space becomes tractable.

 4. The Digital Turn — Boolean Genetics